 I have been using octopusgroup.com.au for a while, doing paid surveys while I am free or even while I am travelling on public transport in Adelaide.
 By doing such paid surveys it is possible to buy groceries enough for a week or there’s a lot more you can do with the time you spend on doing surveys.

 Check this blog post from The Fun Empire, to find more paid survey platforms in Australia.

 Start a business

-Why not start your own business if you have an entrepreneur mindset?
+Why not start your own business if you have an entrepreneurial mindset?

-You can start your own business in Australia even when you are an international student studying in a university or in a college.
+You can start your own business in Australia even when you are an international student studying at a university or in college.

 Check this official guide on how to start a business in Australia.

 Saving money is earning money!